 When you arrive at the Gallagher-Bluedorn, proceed to the center of the lobby (there is a pink circle on the floor) where an usher will show you to your designated seats.
 Typically, all home schooled groups are seated together.
 Be advised that audience members should be at least four years of age.
 Please be considerate of the rest of the audience if you accompany infants or toddlers.
 If your child is crying or displaying other distracting behaviors, exit to the lobby.

-Can you accommodate a group with special needs?We offer a number of services for patrons with special needs, including wheelchair accessible seating, American Sign Language interpretation, and hearing assisted devices.
-Please make note of you group’s special needs on the order form or by calling 319-273-7469 at least 2 weeks prior to the show to ensure availability of your requested service.
-Upon request, appropriate performances will be interpreted in American Sign Language (ASL).
+Can you accommodate a group with special needs?We offer a number of services for patrons with special needs, including wheelchair accessible seating, ASL interpretation, and audio description.
+Please make these requests when ordering tickets online, or call 319-273-3682 at least 2 weeks prior to the show to ensure availability of your requested service.

 How long does the performance last?Kaleidoscope Series performances vary in length but most range from 45-75 minutes.
 When scheduling buses, please take into account the added time necessary for dismissal from the theatre and loading buses.